 - Making sure we are aligned with the business goals and working towards those as efficiently as we can.

 - Making sure we're working on the right things at the right time.

 - Representing the team, and the business both internally and externally.

-- Assist non-technical people interacting with engineers, by helping both ends speak the same language.
+- Assist non-technical people interacting with engineers.

 - Hire great people.